rohan843/hive-notes/README.md

    1. A `default` database is provided by default.
 Rest can be created.
    2. Within HDFS, databases are stored as folders, with a file structure of tables within.
    3. Each table has a copy of its data, that is separately stored from other tables' data.
+   4. **External tables** are a special kind of tables that donot have ownership of the data.
+They refer to some other source, and display its data, in a column format.
 2. Partitions
 3. Buckets or clusters